szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 date: 2016-12-08
 ---

+In this post we look at the free monads, and how they are ideally suited to implementing an event sourcing data architecture.
+We discuss some of the restrictions on a free monad API that are required for event sourcing to work optimally, and review some of the related best practices.

-Since delving into free monads in recent times, they have become ubiquitous in our code base.
-It is a functional programming pattern in which you describe the instructions that a program in a way that is completely separated from the execution of these instructions.
+Since delving into free monads in recent times, they have become an ubiquitous pattern in our code base.
+It is a functional programming technique in which you describe the instructions that a program in a way that is completely separated from the execution of these instructions.

 But hang on, doesn't that sound like an interface in object oriented programming?
 Yes, there are similarities.
 But they are differences some pretty major differences, such as:

 1. Free monads are closed under monadic operations, in the mathematical sense.
 Just like a vector space is closed under linear operations.
 This means that any set of monadic operations, such as maps, flatmaps as well as extension such as traverses can be performed on a free monad, and it still a free monad - it retains its essential nature.
-Monadic operations are by no means all-encompassing, but are often rich and expressive enough to capture a wide range of applications within the intended domain.
-So you can create an entire program that itself is also a free monad of the same type, in a way that will be illustrated below.
+Monadic operations are by no means all-encompassing, but are often rich and expressive enough to represent a wide range of common use cases, and in particular capture the notion of sequential computation.
+So you can create an entire program that itself is also a free monad of the same type, without stepping out of the monad, in a way that will be illustrated below.
 You certainly can't say anything like that about interfaces in OO!

 2. Free monads are data.
 They are sometimes referred to as a *"program that describes a program"*, but the actually *"a data structure that represents a program that describes a program"*.